-A new lawn can be started in Maine almost anytime between early spring and mid-September.
+You can start a new lawn in Maine almost anytime between early spring and mid-September.

 Good soil preparation is important for quick establishment of lawn grasses.
-The soil surface should be smooth, without humps that will be shaved by the mower or dips that will collect water.
-If the topsoil has been removed, then 6 inches of new topsoil should be added.
+The soil surface should be smooth, without humps that you’ll shave by the mower or dips that will collect water.
+If you remove the topsoil, you should add 6 inches of new topsoil.
 This equals 372 cubic yards of topsoil per quarter acre (or 34 cubic yards per 1,000 square feet).
-If the soil is mostly sandy, gravely or clayey, incorporate organic matter to improve soil structure and, in sandy and gravely soils, to help hold water and nutrients.
-For each 1,000 square feet of lawn, add 4 cubic yards of compost, well rotted manure or well rotted leaves.
+If the soil is mostly sandy, gravely or clayey, incorporate organic matter to improve soil structure.
+This helps hold water and nutrients in the soil.
+For each 1,000 square feet of lawn, add 4 cubic yards of compost, well-rotted manure or well-rotted leaves.
 Aim for 5 to 7 percent organic matter.

 Liming and Fertilizing

-To determine lime and fertilizer needs, have your soil tested.
-Obtain a soil test kit (a small cardboard box and a paper form) from your county University of Maine Cooperative Extension office (listed at http://extension.umaine.edu/county-offices/).
+To determine lime and fertilizer needs, test your soi..
+Obtain a soil test kit (a small cardboard box and a paper form) from your county University of Maine Cooperative Extension office.
 Note on the form that you want organic recommendations for a lawn.
 Test results will come back to you with recommendations for lime and nutrient amendments.
-MOFGA Fact Sheet #11, Natural Sources of Plant Nutrients, details how to use organic amendments to meet soil needs.
+MOFGA Fact Sheet #11, Learning how to use organic amendments to meet soil needs is necessary as well.

-Nitrogen requirements can be met with compost, manure, or seed meals such as soybean meal.
-Future nitrogen requirements of established lawns are best met by including white clover into the lawn species mix.
-Phosphorus and potassium needs are most commonly met with rock phosphate and SulPo-Mag, respectively.
-Calcium and magnesium needs are usually met by the limestone applied when adjusting soil pH.
+You can meet nitrogen requirements with compost, manure, or seed meals such as soybean meal.
+One can meet future nitrogen requirements of established lawns by including white clover into the lawn species mix.
+Homeowners usually meet phosphorus and potassium needs with rock phosphate and SulPo-Mag, respectively.
+You can also meet calcium and magnesium needs with limestone applied when adjusting soil pH.
 (A pH 6.0 to 6.5 is good for most lawns.)
 Also, many commercial, bagged, mixed organic fertilizers and composts are available at garden centers.

-If you adjust the soil pH and fertility with organic amendments when establishing the lawn, minerals will seldom have to be added later, unless you remove them by removing grass clippings when mowing.
+If you adjust the soil pH and fertility with organic amendments when establishing the lawn, you will rarely need to add minerals later on unless you remove them by removing grass clippings when mowing.
 Also, raising the soil pH to 6.0 to 6.5 will favor lawn grasses over many weeds.

-Mix any recommended fertilizer, limestone and organic matter into the top 6 inches of soil by plowing and rototilling, but do not till excessively, as the beating action may destroy soil structure.
+Mix any recommended fertilizer, limestone and organic matter into the top 6 inches of soil by plowing and rototilling.
+But don’t till excessively, as the beating action may destroy soil structure.

 After tilling, wait two weeks for weed seeds to germinate, then till again to kill them.
-Plant after the second tilling unless a heavy crop of weeds has emerged.
+Plant after the second tilling unless a heavy crop of weeds emerges.
 In this case, wait two more weeks and till again before planting.